Claims Procedure for an Ohio Worker's Comp Case

 In workers' compensation claims, there are two general forms of benefits: (1) medical benefits and (2) compensation.
 The payment of medical benefits in state fund claims is made by so-called managed care organizations ("MCO").
 The MCO processes requests from the injured workers' attending physicians and medical providers for medical services, such as requests for treatment, diagnostic studies, physical therapy, consultation exams, medical appliances, and other treatment issues.
 Typically, treatment requests are submitted on a "C-9" form.
 If the MCO disapproves or modifies the C-9 request, the injured worker and/or the attending physician may appeal.
 If an appeal is filed, an alternative dispute resolution ("ADR") process begins.
 This process consists of medical "peer reviews" and additional decision-making by the MCO.
 Ultimately, if the injured worker is still dissatisfied with the MCO's decision, the BWC reviews the matter and issues an Order, which the parties may appeal to the Industrial Commission of Ohio.

 For self-insured denials or modifications of C-9 requests, the injured workers' remedy is to file an administrative motion with the BWC and request the Industrial Commission of Ohio schedule a hearing.
-At hearing, all parties may testify and present evidence in support of their respective positions.
+At the hearing, all parties may testify and present evidence in support of their respective positions.
 After the hearing, the Industrial Commission's duly assigned hearing officer will issue an Order by mail to all parties and their representatives.
 Further appeals may be available to the parties.

 When a workers' compensation claim is filed, the self-insured employer may request the injured worker sign a medical release or submit to a medical examination.
 Generally, the self-insured employer has the right to compel one medical exam for each issue arising in the claim.
-For example, if the injured worker requests the payment of temporary total compensation, the self-insured employer has the right to have the worker examined on the issue of entitlement to temporary total compensation.
+For example, if the injured worker requests the payment of temporary total compensation, the self-insured employer has the right to have the worker examined the issue of entitlement to temporary total compensation.

-Similarly, if the injured worker fails to attend an exam scheduled by the BWC or Industrial Commission, the particular application or request is "suspended" until such time as the injured worker complies.
+Similarly, if the injured worker fails to attend an exam scheduled by the BWC or Industrial Commission, the particular application or request is "suspended" until the injured worker complies.
 In cases where temporary total disability compensation is being paid, the BWC may suspend further compensation if the injured worker fails to attend a medical exam seeking to determine whether the injured worker has reached maximum medical improvement.

 The Ohio General Assembly enacted legislation changing the definition of "injury."
 As a result of a failed referendum attempt, the Supreme Court of Ohio ruled that such legislation became effective August 26, 2006.
 The statute is R.C.
 4123.01(C)(1)-(4) and defines the term "injury" as any injury, whether caused by external accidental means or accidental in character and result, received in the course of, and arising out of, the injured workers' employment.